JamesParrott/sDNA_GH/README.md

 7. In Grasshopper's pull down menus (above the tabs ribbon at the top) click `File` -> `Special folders` -> `User Objects Folder`.
 The default in Rhino 7 is `%appdata%\Grasshopper\UserObjects`.
 Note, this is not the Components Folder used by many other plug-ins (i.e. not `%appdata%\Grasshopper\Libraries`).
 8. Copy in sDNA_GH.zip to this folder (e.g. it should be at `%appdata%\Grasshopper\UserObjects\sDNA_GH.zip`).
 9. Unzip `sDNA_GH.zip` to this location (e.g. in Windows 10 right click `sDNA_GH.zip` and select `Extract All ...`, then click `Extract` to use the suggested location).
 10. Ensure sDNA_GH can find sDNA and Python 2.7.
-Open the folder `sDNA_GH` (just created by the unzip in the previous step), and inside it, using any text-file editor (e.g. Notepad), open the sDNA_GH user installation options configuration file, `config.toml`.
+Open the folder `sDNA_GH` (just created by the unzip in the previous step), and inside it, using any text-file editor (e.g. Notepad), open the sDNA_GH user installation-wide options configuration file, `config.toml`.
 In the `[metas]` section, look for the option:
 ```
 sDNA_search_paths = ['C:\Program Files (x86)\sDNA',
                      'C:\Program Files\sDNA',